Home » Water Filtration » Water Filter Systems » Compare Whole House Iron Filters for Well Water Filtration

 Filtration Technology

-There are two types of iron found in water: ferric iron, also referred to as oxidized iron, has big, reddish particles and is insoluble; and ferrous iron, that’s invisible and totally dissolved.
+There are two types of iron found in water: ferric iron, also referred to as oxidized iron, has big, reddish particles and is insoluble; and ferrous iron, which is invisible and totally dissolved.
 The ion exchange media of water softeners can trap ferric iron as long as it’s within the unit’s capacity, but removing dissolved ferrous iron requires more than the ion exchange technology.

 To remove the dissolved particles of ferrous iron from water, iron filters employ a specific technology called Air Injection Oxidation (AIO).
 In this process, the water passes through an air pocket where dissolved oxygen or some other oxidizing agent is introduced to it.